ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 description: Let's be strategic for a while!
 ---

 As explained in the [Design Patterns](../design-patterns/) article, the purpose is for your system to be ready for changes.
-Tight coupling would require hard work to implement something that would satisfy your customer request.
+Tight coupling would require hard work to implement new features.
 The strategy pattern is widely used in order to separate what may change in an application from what should stay the same.
-And it's also one of the simplest pattern to learn so let's get a grasp on our first design pattern.
+It's also one of the simplest pattern to learn so let's get a grasp on it!

 ## Theory
 ### Main idea
 The idea is to take what is going to change in your software, encapsulate and isolate it.
-This would help you have a hierarchy between your classes and objects, and not duplicate code between similar objects.
+This would help you have a hierarchy between your classes and objects, without duplicating code between similar ones.
 At the end of the day the methods that are similar but show different behaviours should vary independently than the other aspects of the client.

 _A client is anything, it could be objects, services ... whatever_